Kloudless/file-picker/README.md

   This option adds an additional parameter to the Chooser's response with a link to the file chosen in the file explorer.

+  Use with the `copy_to_upload_location` to generate a link to the newly copied file that is returned in the callback.

   ```javascript
     // Response
     // [{